migarciaduran/FaithFundamentals/Markdown/FoF_Lessons/FoF_L07.md

 Q. What command did the Holy Spirit give to Peter? (verse 20)

-...
-He commanded him to *arise, go downstairs, and accompany them.*

 Q. What was Peter's response? (verse 21) ...
 He obeyed.